 From a B2B marketing agency perspective, these steps should be measured and reported on monthly.

-When there is alignment between the agencies KPI's, and the KPI's of the marketing team, and sales team, leverage for growth can be found.
+When there is alignment between the agency KPIs, and the KPIs of the marketing team, and sales team, leverage for growth can be found.

 And when you have leverage for growth, you have a growing business!

 Since 2013 we've been helping brands like "Forrester" grow through social media advertising and inbound marketing.
 We are headquartered in Sydney but run campaigns both nationally and globally.